JoelDewey/yarrbot/README.md

 ## Setup

-Yarrbot runs on Linux and requires a Postgresql database to store some of its configuration information.
-Postgresql 13 or greater is supported.
-There is no support for Sqlite in Yarrbot at this time.
+Yarrbot runs on Linux and requires a PostgreSQL database to store some of its configuration information.
+PostgreSQL 13 or greater is supported.
+There is no support for SQLite in Yarrbot at this time.

 Yarrbot was designed to run on the same system as the Sonarr/Radarr instances.
 However, if this is not possible, then one _must_ put Yarrbot's web API behind a reverse proxy (e.g. Nginx) with a valid SSL certificate in place.
 Sonarr and